 To precisely move walls using temporary dimensions

-Move your cursor over one of the dimensions displayed and you will notice that the cursor turns into a pointing hand cursor .
+With the left wall selected, move your cursor over one of the dimensions displayed and you will notice that the cursor turns into a pointing hand cursor .

 Numbers entered with an apostrophe denote feet and the numbers entered with quotes denote inches.
 If neither apostrophes nor quotes are included, the entered value defaults to inches.

-To precisely move walls using Auto Exterior Dimensions
+To precisely move walls using other dimensions